quaintmercury/compiler_2019/docs/HOWTO-compile.md

 example above) and interact with me as follows:

 ```
 Quack!
-Gimme an int!5
+Gimme an int!
+5
 Quack!
 120
 #Interpretation complete
 ```

-You may wish to write a few Mallard programs of your own to test your understand of the language, and so that you can list Mallard programming skills on your resumé.
+You may wish to write a few Mallard programs of your own to test your understanding of the language, and so that you can list Mallard programming skills on your resumé.

 # From Interpreter to Compiler

 We'd like to run our Mallard programs on Duck Machines, but not by writing a Python interpreter to run our Mallard interpreter.
-Instead, we want to create a *compiler* that reads a Mallard program and writes a Duck Machine assembly language program.
+Instead, we want to create a translator that reads a Mallard program and writes an equivalent Duck Machine assembly language program.
-(Technically this makes it a *cross-compiler*, since we run the compiler on one kind of computer to produce machine code for a different kind of computer.)
+Such translators are called *compilers* for historical reasons.
+Technically our translator is a *cross-compiler*, since we run the translator on one kind of computer to produce machine code for a different kind of computer (the Duck machine).

 This should be easy!
 Our Mallard programs are limited to integers, and our Duck Machine can compute with integers.